jboverfelt/nyx/README.md

 ### installation

-nyx uses [dep](https://github.com/golang/dep) - the official Go dependency manager.

-clone this repo, then run `dep ensure -update`.
-Then, build as normal.
+Using Go 1.11+, clone this repo and run `go build`